vaibhav-mahalle/is-your-birthday-lucky/README.md

 # is-your-birthday-lucky
-it is a fun game designed to check if the birthdate entered by the user is lucky or not
+It is a fun game designed to check if the birthdate entered by the user is lucky or not.
+The user enters the birthday and lucky number of his choice and based on that we decide if your birthday is lucky or not.

+HTML,CSS,VANILLAJS